betcode-org/flumine/docs/sportsdata.md

 Flumine is able to connect to the sports-data-stream provided by Betfair for live data on cricket and races.

+!!! tip
+    Your appKey must be authorised to access the sports-data stream, contact bdp@betfair.com

 ## Cricket Subscription

 A cricket subscription can be added via the `sports_data_filter` on a strategy